tyler-dane/practice-python/README.md

 # practice-python
-Data structures and algorithms implemented in Java for practice
+Data structures and algorithms implemented in Python for practice